 - June 17, 2019, release announcing WEIS proposal and design

 SPP invites utilities to help build an electricity market to serve the west

-SPP will administer the WEIS on a contract basis, meaning utilities do not have to be a member of the SPP regional transmission organization (RTO) to participate.
+SPP began administering WEIS on a contract basis February 2021.
+Utilities do not have to be a member of the SPP regional transmission organization (RTO) to participate.
 The market will centrally dispatch energy from participating resources throughout the region every five minutes, enhancing both the reliability and affordability of electricity delivery from utilities to their customers.

-As the market’s administrator, SPP will maintain reliability of the region’s transmission system and meet demand with the most cost-effective generation available, reducing wholesale electricity costs for participants.
-Like SPP’s previous markets, the WEIS will provide price transparency of wholesale energy, allow parties to trade bilaterally and hedge against costly transmission congestion.
+As the market’s administrator, SPP maintains reliability of the region’s transmission system and meets demand with the most cost-effective generation available, reducing wholesale electricity costs for participants.
+Like SPP’s previous markets, the WEIS provides price transparency of wholesale energy, allows parties to trade bilaterally and hedges against costly transmission congestion.

 In designing the WEIS, SPP leveraged existing constructs in the west and its experience successfully building and operating its own energy imbalance market from 2007-2014, after which the RTO introduced day-ahead unit commitment and other services in the transition to its current Integrated Marketplace.

 An overview of the WEIS’ proposed scope and design is available in the Related Documents menu to the right.

 Governance and Stakeholder Involvement